iann0036/AWSConsoleRecorder/README.md

 ## Usage

-You can click the orange Console Recorder for AWS icon in the top-right corner of your Chrome window.
+Click the orange _Console Recorder for AWS_ icon in the top-right corner of your Chrome window.
 If you do not see it, you may find it by clicking the three vertical dots and checking the top row.
 Once the popup is presented, click the **Start Recording** button.

 ![Screenshot](assets/screen2.png)